SAP-archive/data-warehouse-cloud-modeling/exercises/ex3/employees-dataflow/README.md

 7. Select the operator **Script 1** and create a new column from the menu.
   <br><br>![](../images/employee_dataflow_07.png)

-8. Maintain the fields as the following and click on _Save_ button.
+8. Maintain the properties as the following and click on _Save_ button.
   - Name: **FULL_NAME**
   - Data Type: **string**
   - Length: **30**